r4m4l3/Password-Complexity-Checker/README.md

 # Password-Complexity-Checker
-This a written in python, this is super simple password complexity checker project.
+This is written in Python.
+This is a super simple password complexity checker project.